karmaniverous/blog/_posts/2024-09-18-unifying-web-presence-with-github-pages.md

 ## Custom Subdomains?

 When I assigned the `karmanivero.us` domain to my `karmaniverous.github.io` repo, I set it as the default Pages domain for _all_ of my GitHub repos.
 That's why I didn't have to do anything special to get my `foo` API documentation to display at `karmanivero.us/foo`.
-As soon as I enabled Pages on the `foo` repo, the content showed up.
+As soon as I enabled Pages on the `foo` repo, the content just showed up.

-But there's nothing preventing me from assigning a _different_ custom domain the `foo` repo!
+But there's nothing preventing me from assigning a _different_ custom domain to the `foo` repo!

 So I created `docs.karmanivero.us` and gave it a CNAME to `karmaniverous.github.io`.
 See the [GitHub docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) for more info on that.